Lefferts Historic House: History

+Use as residence

 Pieter Lefferts, who served in the Flatbush militia and as a delegate to the New York Constitutional Convention, built the house on the 240-acre Lefferts family estate located on Flatbush Avenue near today's Maple Street.
 It was moved to its current site in 1918.
-The structure's Dutch architectural elements paid tribute to the Dutch heritage of the Lefferts family and of Kings County, but as Professor Daniel Bluestone has explained, its “central hallway framed by arches” were distinctly late-eighteenth-century American.
+The structure's Dutch architectural elements paid tribute to the Dutch heritage of the Lefferts family and of Kings County, but as Professor Daniel Bluestone has explained, its "central hallway framed by arches" were distinctly late-eighteenth-century American.

 The 1800 census recorded twelve enslaved residents and eight members of the Lefferts family in the household—a testament to the fact that the Lefferts were one of the largest slaveholding families in the county.
 It was common for enslaved persons to live in the same dwelling with the enslaving families.

 After the Revolutionary War "slavery actually strengthened in Kings County", due to its profitability in what was then the breadbasket to nearby New York City.
 The Center for Brooklyn History refers to Kings County in the post-revolutionary era as a "slaveholding capital".
 Even as the rest of the state moved toward emancipation in the post-revolutionary period, the Leffertses engaged actively in the "trade, sale, and purchase of enslaved people up until emancipation was enacted in New York in 1827" by the state legislature.
 Many African-Americans in Brooklyn, by contrast, actively resisted slavery and worked toward emancipation during this period.
 The stubborn persistence of slavery and slaveholders like the Lefferts in Kings County well into the 1820s was, according to Wellman, the "geographic and social context" for the future community of Weeksville, one of the United States' largest communities of free Black people prior to the American Civil War.
 The Lefferts family freed the people they enslaved.
 After 1827, the loss of unpaid labor forced the Lefferts family to change the way they could profit from their land and the types of crops they grew.
 The Lefferts moved to a system of tenant farming to cultivate the land and sold some portions of the estate.
-In 1838, James Weeks purchased a part of the Lefferts estate to create Weeksville, which, Wellman writes, “represented a refusal to live … ‘in the shadow of slavery.'"
+In 1838, James Weeks purchased a part of the Lefferts estate to create Weeksville, which, Wellman writes, "represented a refusal to live … 'in the shadow of slavery.'"
 Upon Pieter's death, the house had passed to his son John, who built a large rear addition to the house in the 1850s, and then John's daughter Gertrude Lefferts Vanderbilt, who wrote about her family, her community and the house in her 1881 book, The Social History of Flatbush.
 The house remained in the Lefferts family for at least four generations.